slcs-jsc/mptrac/docs/joss/paper.md

 # Evolution and Future Directions of MPTRAC

-MPTRAC development began in 2013, designed from the ground up for high-performance computing (HPC).
+MPTRAC development began in 2013, designed from the ground up for HPC applications.
 Initially using OpenMP for multi-core CPUs, it later incorporated MPI for large-scale ensemble simulations.
 In 2019, OpenACC offloading enabled execution on NVIDIA GPUs, significantly boosting performance.
 Over time, all geophysical modules were ported to GPUs, optimizing efficiency and minimizing data transfers.
 Recent efforts have improved documentation, enhanced usability, and integrated continuous testing across GitHub Actions and multiple HPC systems, including the JUPITER Exascale platform.

 Future development will expand MPTRAC’s applications, particularly in the planetary boundary layer (PBL), where turbulence and surface interactions affect transport.
 Planned enhancements include terrain-following coordinates for better airflow representation over complex topography and advanced turbulence parametrizations for more accurate small-scale transport modeling.
 These improvements will strengthen MPTRAC’s role in studying air quality, pollutant dispersion, and other environmental challenges.